home-assistant/developers.home-assistant/docs/core/entity/climate.md

 class MyClimateEntity(ClimateEntity):
     # Implement one of these methods.
     # The `turn_on` method should set `hvac_mode` to any other than
-    # `HVACMode.OFF` by optimistically setting it from the service handler
+    # `HVACMode.OFF` by optimistically setting it from the service action
-    # or with the next state update
+    # handler or with the next state update

     def turn_on(self):
         """Turn the entity on."""